iresil16/Simulating_a_Volcanic_Island_Evacuation_with_Emotions_and_Social_Structure_An_Agent-Based_Model/README.md

 ##  Project Overview

-This project presents an **Agent-Based Model (ABM)** designed to simulate the evacuation of the population of the island of **Vulcano (Italy)** during a volcanic eruption.
+This project consists in an Agent-Based Model (ABM) built to simulate the evacuation of the population during a volcanic eruption of the island of Vulcano (Italy).
+Our approach integrates emotions and social structures in the decision-making process of the agents.
+To further provide a realistic environment, we also used the real-world road network of Vulcano island.
+The model was developed in GAMA (version 1.9.3).
-The model integrates **emotions** and **social structures** into the agents’ decision-making processes to reproduce realistic evacuation dynamics.

-To ensure environmental realism, we used the **real-world road network** of Vulcano Island.
-The simulation was developed in **GAMA Platform (version 1.9.3)**.

-During a simulation run:
-- The **Volcano agent** acts as a trigger, generating “boom” events perceived by people on the island, which alter their emotions and decisions.
-- The **Civil Defense (CD)** agent supervises and coordinates **Law Enforcement Agents (LEAs)**, issues evacuation orders, manages evacuation resources (ferries, helicopters, ports), and monitors volcanic activity and evacuation status.
-- The simulation ends once the civilian population and LEAs safely reach **Milazzo’s port**.

-Our research aims are:
-- To **evaluate the impact of emotional and social mechanisms** on total evacuation time;
-- To **assess the effectiveness of the broadcast alert system (IT-Alert)** compared with a point-to-point notification system in a crisis scenario.
+During a simulation run, the volcano agent acts as a trigger with its “boom”-events that are perceived by people on the island and changes the decisions of agents.
+The Civil Defence (CD) agent manages and coordinates Law Enforcement Agents (LEAs), the issuing of evacuation order to civilian population and the evacuation resources such as ferries, helicopters and ports as well as monitoring volcanic activity and evacuation status.
+Only when the civilian population is evacuated, LEAs can leave the island and as soon as they reach Milazzo’s port the simulation is terminated.
+Our research aim is to assess the impact that the emotional and social engine have on the evacuation time and to evaluate the effectiveness of a broadcast alert system (IT-Alert) in this crisis scenario by comparing it to a point-to-point one.